FEUP-ESOF-2020-21/open-cx-t2g6-fbs/docs/development-Report.md

 |15|Lecturer is on the page of the Lecture | Lecturer presses the "Select File" button __AND__ chooses a file| The file should be uploaded

 #### Value and effort
-Value: [ Must have / Should have / Could have / Will not have ]
+Value: Must have

-Effort: XS / S / M / L / XL
+Effort: S

 ### - User story #07:
 As an attendee, I can access the slides submitted by the lecturer to follow along